yiisoft/validator/docs/guide/result.md

 ];
 ```

-Note that the result is always a 2 dimensional array with attribute names as keys at the first nesting level.
+Note that the result is always a 2-dimensional array with attribute names as keys at the first nesting level.
 This means
 that further nesting of attributes is not supported.
 Returning to the previous example, when `name` and `email` belong
 to a `user` attribute, the output will be: